 To reduce the trip length without compromising on acclimatisation, safety or your overall experience, we replace the return journey on foot with an exhilarating helicopter flight from Lobuche back to Kathmandu.
 The 14-day Everest Base Camp High Flyer departs between October and April – view trip details.

 Get off the crowded yak train: Gokyo & the Renjo La

-If you feel that the world’s highest mountain is becoming a mainstream climbing destination, then head west instead towards Gokyo Lakes.
+If you feel the world’s highest mountain is becoming a mainstream climbing destination, head west instead towards Gokyo Lakes.
 This is a truly remote area where you'll see few other trekkers.
-Trekking slowly through Sherpa villages and yak pastures, not only will you avoid the busier trails but you will gain stunning panoramic views, particularly as you weave your way to the top of the 5400m Renjo La pass.
+Trekking slowly through Sherpa villages and yak pastures, you will not only avoid the busier trails but also gain stunning panoramic views, particularly as you weave your way to the top of the 5,400m/17,717ft Renjo La pass.

 The trek that 'has it all': Everest High Passes

 Experience the best highlights of the Everest region on one trek!
-This challenging trek will more than satisfy the ambitious trekker intent on crossing high passes but without the commitment of any technical climbing.
+This challenging trek will satisfy the ambitious trekker intent on crossing high passes without the commitment of any technical climbing.